5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/CPU_Power_Management/CPU_Power_Management_(Legacy)/README.md

 - [**Kexts from OpenCore Legacy Patcher**](https://github.com/dortania/OpenCore-Legacy-Patcher/tree/main/payloads/Kexts/Misc):
 	- `AppleIntelCPUPowerManagement.kext` (set `MinKernel` to 22.0.0)
 	- `AppleIntelCPUPowerManagementClient.kext` (set `MinKernel` to 22.0.0)
+- [**CrytexFixup** ](https://github.com/acidanthera/CryptexFixup) &rarr; required for installing/booting macOS Ventura an pre-Haswell systems
-- A BIOS where CFG lock can be disabled, so the **MSR 0x2E** are **unlocked**.
-This is mandatory since the `AppleCpuPmCfgLock` Quirk doesn't work when injecting the 2 kexts into macOS Ventura, causing a kernel panic (as discussed [here](https://github.com/5T33Z0/Lenovo-T530-Hackintosh-OpenCore/issues/31#issuecomment-1368409836)).
-Otherwise you have to force-enable XCPM instead.
+- A BIOS where CFG Lock can be disabled, so the **MSR 0x2E** register is **unlocked**.
+This is mandatory since the `AppleCpuPmCfgLock` Quirk doesn't work when injecting the 2 kexts for CPU Power Management into macOS Ventura, causing a kernel panic (as discussed [here](https://github.com/5T33Z0/Lenovo-T530-Hackintosh-OpenCore/issues/31#issuecomment-1368409836)).
+Otherwise you have to force-enable `XCPM` instead.
 - Disable Kernel/Patch: `_xcpm_bootstrap` (if enabled)
 - Disable Kernel/Quirks: `AppleXcmpCfgLock` and `AppleXcpmExtraMsrs` (if enabled)
 - Save and reboot